AffectAnalysisGroup/PyAFAR/README.md

 # PyAFAR

 PyAFAR is a Python-based, open-source facial action unit detection library for use with adults and infants.
+For an introduction to PyAFAR and understanding the Facial Affect Coding System (FACS), visit our [website](https://affectanalysisgroup.github.io/PyAFAR2023/).

 ## Requirements